maverick001/ChatBot_Enhancer/readme.md

 This is a web application that allows you to compare responses from 2 different local LLMs side by side, and then use reasoning model Deepseek-R1-8B to summarize their common points to a synthesized answer.
 With this method, it can allelivate the effect of signle model's hullicinaiton and give you a more accurate answer to your prompt.

+Token per second (TPS) rate is also displayed after each output answer for each chat model.

+Configurable hyperparameters in the front window, which can be leveraged to control the creativeness of output answers.

 ![Chatbot Enhancer Interface](screenshots/interface.png)